Hexi Corridor: Six Dynasties and Sixteen Kingdoms

 Cao Cao's son Cao Pi of Wei deposed the Han dynasty in 220, marking the start of the Three Kingdoms era.
 In 230, rival Three Kingdoms state Shu Han attacked the Hexi Corridor as part of Zhuge Liang's Northern Expeditions.
 In 266, Cao Wei became the Jin dynasty, which inherited the Hexi Corridor.
 In 270, the Xianbei, related to the Xiongnu, began a rebellion in the region which lasted until 279.
 Starting in the late 3rd century, groups such as the Kushans (descended from the Yuezhi) and Sogdians established a widespread presence in the Hexi Corridor as merchants along the Silk Road.
 These groups contributed significantly to the spread of belief systems such as Buddhism into the Hexi Corridor.

-Part of the Mogao Caves, near Dunhuang.
+Cave 96 at the Mogao Caves, near Dunhuang.

 The state of Former Liang was founded in the Hexi Corridor in the early 4th century, and became the longest-lasting and most politically stable of the Sixteen Kingdoms.
 In 376, Former Liang was conquered by Former Qin; various parts of the Hexi Corridor then came under the control of Later Liang in 386, Southern and Northern Liang in 397, and Western Liang in 400, before reunifying under Northern Liang in 421.
 During this period, the Hexi Corridor was spared from much of the turmoil of the Central China Plains, which caused increased migration to the region and led to it becoming a centre of culture in China.
-Buddhist culture and activity flourished in the region; the first of the Mogao Caves were constructed during this time, and the extensive creation of Buddhist artworks and translation of texts at this time directly contributed to the adoption of the religion in the rest of China.
+Buddhist activity and culture flourished in the Hexi Corridor with the construction of the Mogao Caves around this time, and the accompanying creation and translation of Buddhist literature contributed directly to the religion's adoption in the rest of China.

 In 439, Northern Wei conquered Northern Liang and ended the Sixteen Kingdoms era, though the final Northern Liang stronghold at Dunhuang remained until 442.
 A garrison was then established at Dunhuang to defend against the Rouran and significant numbers of civilians were moved from the Hexi Corridor to the Wei capital at Pingcheng, promoting the readoption of classical Chinese culture and spread of Buddhism in the Central Plains.
 In the 470s, the Northern Wei government considered abandoning the Hexi Corridor due to repeated raids by the Rouran.
 They later defeated the Rouran in 492, although the region remained largely desolate into the early 6th century.
 After the fall of Northern Wei, the Hexi Corridor came into the control of Western Wei in 535, which became Northern Zhou in 557.